 - A “BBQ Box”.
 Yes, we have a plastic box from Ikea filled with all the bbq-related stuff.
 Hubby’s in charge of that and makes sure that nothing is ever missing.
 The box stays inside the car and only goes out from time to time for cleaning.
 We also have a bbq, which fits inside the box.
 It’s a portable tabletop kind from Weber and even though it’s not the cheapest one out there, we definitely recommend it, it’s awesome (we got it in Carrefour, and you can check it out HERE).

 - Our Beach Bag.
 We dedicated a soft fast-dry gym bag to keep the beach necessities.
-It contains: kids beach clothes & hats, change of clothes for all of us, swimming nappies for Danny, wet wipes, and a roll of small garbage bags.
+It contains: kids beach clothes & hats, change of clothes for all of us, swimming nappies for Danny & Alex, wet wipes, and a roll of small garbage bags.
 After we wash things, they immediately land back inside the bag, so we won’t forget anything during our next trip.

-- A high chair for Danny.
-This might sound funny, but it’s the only way to make sure that our little monster doesn’t eat a tone of sand with his food!
-Those of you who have kids below 2 years old know how difficult it is to make them sit still in one spot while eating.
+- A high chair for Alex.
+This might sound funny, but it’s the only way to make sure that our little monster is contained when we can’t watch him and doesn’t eat a tone of sand!
+Those of you who have kids below 2 years old know how difficult it is to make them sit still in one spot.

 - Crocs-style beach shoes for the kids.
 Because the sand gets damn hot during the day!